txei/txei/README.md

 LEDs, nothing that could be used to communicate live.

-Depriving ballot scanners of communications devices will require the use of a USB flash drive for loading ballots and software, and may require a serial port for administration.
+Depriving ballot scanners of communications devices will require the use of a USB flash drive for various administrative tasks, and may require a serial port for administration as well.
+However, admin tasks should be few and rare, mostly just setting the start and end of the election.
+Firmware and software updates should also be rare and should be done well before an election starts, or preferably not at all.

 Ballot scanners must be able to print a receipt however.